DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-18-improving-the-content-on-the-add-and-edit-course-flows.md

 ### Locations

-We shortened the page title to ‘Locations’ and added hint text to make it clear that more than one location can be selected.
+We shortened the page title to ‘Locations’ and added hint text to clarify that more than one location can be selected.

 ### Accredited body